 clean target is also supported (you still need to provide

-architecture/system/compiler triplet are removed).
+given architecture/system/compiler triplet and build type (debug/optimized) are

 At the moment,